am2367/wave-tv/README.md

+## Wave TV
+Wave TV is television in the age of the internet.
+This project was created and maintained by Mark Bruckert.
+Public Release coming Soon.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>